NHS-Dev/NHS-Practitioners-Guide/docs/products/HREPA/HREPA-1.3.0.md

 <details>
 <summary>What is the timestep and time period covered by this data? </summary>
 <br>
-<p> HREPA produces four sets of cumulative precipitation analyses every 6-hours (00, 06, 12, and 18Z) each day.  </p>
+<p> HREPA produces four sets of cumulative precipitation analyses (6-hour amounts per day) valid at synoptic hours (00, 06, 12, and 18Z) each day.  </p>
 </details>